This 2017 Korean review compared and contrasted CpG and non-CpG DNA methylation:

 “CpG methylation occurs during early development and does not increase over time.”

 was presented outside of its context.
-The 2013 cited source’s statement was restricted to selected points in the rodent hippocampus:
+The 2013 cited source’s statement was restricted to “selected loci” in the rodent hippocampus:

-“Consistent with a recent study of the cortex, time-course analyses revealed that CpH [non-CpG] methylation at the selected loci was established during postnatal development of the hippocampus and was then present throughout life, whereas CpG methylation was established during early development.
-Maturing mouse hippocampal neurons in vitro also showed a gradual increase in CpH, but not CpG, methylation over time.”
+“Consistent with a recent study of the cortex, time-course analyses revealed that CpH [non-CpG] methylation at the selected loci was established during postnatal development of the hippocampus and was then present throughout life, whereas CpG methylation was established during early development.”

 Epigenetic study methodologies improved in 2017 had more information on CpA methylation.